 Mushroom & Onion Tart With Brown Rice Crust

-A layer of a ton of mushrooms into a pie plate, covered with tender, sweet, caramelized onions and baked with a creamy filling in a whole grain crust.
+A layer of a mushrooms, covered with tender, sweet, caramelized onions and baked with a creamy filling in a whole grain crust.

 - Cook the rice with the water, as you usually would.
 Set aside to cool off.